Skip to content

 SDD_MONITOR_DEBOUNCE_MIN 5 operator Minutes between consecutive /dispatch comments sdd-monitor posts on the same tracker (counting both monitor- and operator-issued).
 Consulted only when SDD_MONITOR=1.

-GH_AW_MODEL_AGENT_COPILOT claude-sonnet-4.6 operator (optional) Overrides the Copilot model the agent step runs.
+GH_AW_MODEL_AGENT_CLAUDE claude-sonnet-4.6 operator (optional) Overrides the Claude model the agent step runs.
 Consumed by every agent lock except the sdd-execute tiers, which pin their model via the model:* task label.

-GH_AW_MODEL_DETECTION_COPILOT claude-sonnet-4.6 operator (optional) Overrides the Copilot model the gh-aw detection step runs.
+GH_AW_MODEL_DETECTION_CLAUDE claude-sonnet-4.6 operator (optional) Overrides the Claude model the gh-aw detection step runs.
 Consumed by the sdd-spec, sdd-triage, sdd-dispatch, sdd-validate, and sdd-review locks.

 Secrets